The F.U.N. Lab at the University of Notre Dame

 Past speakers at our conference have included Laura Klinger (UNC - TEACCH,) Alison Singer (Autism Science Foundation), Christopher McDougle (Riley Children’s Hospital), and Kevin Pelphrey (Yale Child Study Center).

 Spread the word, and let me know if you have any questions!
-We will send out additional details (time, location, registration) as we get closer to the date.
+This event will be held at 8:00 p.m. on Wednesday, February 19th at Carey Auditorium in Hesburgh Library.
 This event will be open to the public.

 School and My Future Study